DamnWidget/anaconda_go/README.md

 ## Dependencies

 1. [Anaconda](https://github.com/DamnWidget/anaconda) plugin for Sublime Text 3
-2. CFFI (Foreign Function Interface for Python calling C code)
+2. [Optional] CFFI (Foreign Function Interface for Python calling C code)
 2. Go

 ## Dependencies Installation

-AnacondaGO requires CFFI library to be installed in your system and be visible by your configured Python interpreter.
-This library is needed because anaconda's python code calls C methods exported from a custom wrapper over Golang's autocompletion tool [gocode](https://github.com/nsf/gocode).
+AnacondaGO doesn't requires of CFFI library to be installed in your system (and be visible by your configured Python interpreter) but if present it will speed up things considerably.
+Anaconda's python code calls C methods exported from a custom wrapper over Golang's autocompletion tool [gocode](https://github.com/nsf/gocode).

 AnacondaGO **is NOT** a fork of **gocode** we just maintain a wrapper that exports some functionallity of gocode into a C ABI compatible dynamic library that is then used trough **cffi**.